The Spirit of Exoneration Captured in Artist Vik Muniz’s Powerful Portraits

 “He’s an inspiration,” Neufeld said of Hicks.
 “It’s someone like Termaine that inspires us to go on and put our heads to the grindstone for another 10 years.”

 After Hicks was shot, he woke up in the hospital, handcuffed to the bed.
-Recovery was a solo endeavor: he taught himself to walk again while handcuffed, progressing from a wheelchair to a walker and finally to a cane.
-There was no physical therapy, and his surgery was a botched effort where a surgical sponge was left in his chest, requiring another surgery to remove it.
+Recovery was a solo endeavor: He taught himself to walk again while handcuffed, progressing from a wheelchair to a walker and finally to a cane.
+There was no physical therapy, and his surgery was a botched effort in which a surgical sponge was left in his chest, requiring another surgery to remove it.

-“I guess that’s where my resilience comes from,” he said as he laughed.
+“I guess that’s where my resilience comes from,” he said.
 “I survived.
 I was shot three times in my back.
 I’m not paralyzed.
 I didn’t die—God kept me around for a reason.”

 Having survived a near-death experience, he was intent on thriving despite wrongful imprisonment.